Greece's last king Constantine II to be buried privately in Athens

 Known as "The Ex" or just "Glucksberg" - from the German House of Glucksberg which has connections with royalty throughout Europe - Constantine spent almost 50 years in exile in Italy and London, before quietly returning to settle in Greece in 2013.

-"The eventful journey of the former King Constantine marked and was marked by turbulent moments in Greece's modern history," Greek Prime Minister Kyriakos Mitsotakis said.
-"My sincere condolences to his family."
+"The eventful journey of the former King Constantine marked and was marked by turbulent moments in Greece's modern history, wounds healed by the choices, the free conscience and the maturity of our people," Prime Minister Kyriakos Mitsotakis said, offering his condolences to the former king's family.

+Constantine's death, he said, is "the formal epilogue of a chapter that has been definitively closed with the 1974 referendum."

-(Reporting by Angeliki Koutantou, Michele Kambas and Deborah Kyvrikosaios; Editing by Alex Richardson)
+(Reporting by Angeliki Koutantou, Michele Kambas and Deborah Kyvrikosaios; Editing by Alex Richardson and Tomasz Janowski)

 ((renee.maltezou@thomsonreuters.com; +30 210 3376439; Reuters Messaging: renee.maltezou.reuters.com@reuters.net))